civican/legisinfo/42-1/bills/C-45/bill_text.md

     the manner in which and period within which the amount is to be paid;

+    a lesser amount than the amount determined under paragraph 51(4)(a) or (b), as the case may be, that may be paid for the offence if it is paid within a specified period that is shorter than the period referred to in paragraph (b);

-    a statement that if the accused pays the amount within the period referred to in paragraph (b),
+    a statement that if the accused pays the amount within the period referred to in paragraph (b) or (b.1),

+    a finding of guilt will be entered in the judicial record of the accused and the accused will be deemed to have received an absolute discharge and not to have been convicted of the offence,

-    a conviction will be entered against the accused but the judicial record of the accused in respect of the offence will be kept separate and apart from other judicial records and will not be used for any purpose that would identify the accused as a person dealt with under this Act, and
+    the judicial record of the accused in respect of the offence will not be used for any purpose that would identify the accused as a person dealt with under this Act, and

     if cannabis has been seized in relation to the offence, the cannabis will be forfeited to Her Majesty;

-    a statement that if the accused wishes to plead not guilty or fails to pay the amount within the period referred to in paragraph (b), the accused must appear in the court at the place, day and time set out in the notice; and
+    a statement that if the accused wishes to plead not guilty or fails to pay the amount within the period referred to in paragraph (b) or (b.1), the accused must appear in the court at the place, day and time set out in the notice; and

     a statement that if the accused pleads not guilty, an opportunity will be provided for the accused to indicate in which official language the accused wishes to be tried.